-MFA is basically the use of more than one authentication factor that gets used to verify who a user is.
-Often banks will issue accounts holders with a physical keypad and authentication card that, when used together, generates a secret code that can be used to access a personal or business banking account.
+MFA is basically the use of more than one authentication factor that is used to verify who a user is.
+Often banks will issue account holders with a physical keypad and authentication card that, when used together, generates a secret code that can be used to access a personal or business banking account.

-The first time you configure a user account to use MFA you’re effectively synchronizing the number generator on your hardware or software token which subsequently lets AWS the types of number to expect.
+The first time you configure a user account to use MFA you‘re effectively synchronizing the number generator on your hardware or software token which subsequently lets AWS the types of numbers to expect.

 Tip#6 Keep patches up-to-date